 \section{Factorization of the QTMD Correlator}

-We can now show how the three-quark baryon LFWFs emerges from the QTMD correlator \eqref{baryon_qtmd_correlator_def}.
+We can now show how the three-quark baryon LFWFs emerge from the QTMD correlator \eqref{baryon_qtmd_correlator_def} at leading power.
 Inserting back the effective quark currents (\ref{lp_effective_quark_current_corrected}) into Eq. (\ref{baryon_qtmd_correlator_path_integral_with_bkg}), and assuming that the hadron is made up of collinear partons only, the path integrals for the $ \bar{ n } $-collinear and the $ v $-collinear sectors factorize from each other.
 In a gauge-invariant formulation, and requiring the matrix elements to remain color neutral, we have